 SDCP is also considering the development of a program to educate and possibly incentivize its customers to eliminate or minimize the use of diesel and natural gas generators.
 As evidenced during Pacific Gas and Electric Company's 2019 Public Safety Power Shutoff ("PSPS") events, gas-powered generators can present fire hazards.
-Once all of SDCP residential and commercial accounts are phased in (which is expected to occur in 2023), SDCP can consider the development of a customer outreach initiative/education program to inform customers of the potential hazards presented by customer-sited gas generators, including fire risk presented by such infrastructure.
+Since all 4 phases of SDCP residential and commercial accounts have been phased in (April 2023), SDCP can consider the development of a customer outreach initiative/education program to inform customers of the potential hazards presented by customer-sited gas generators, including fire risk presented by such infrastructure.
 This is especially important for SDCP customers located in the eastern portion of its service territory, which is semi-rural, hotter, and drier than other parts of San Diego County, making it an area of increased wildfire risk.